Navigating the increasing complexities of talent mobility

 - Protecting key talent, by deploying them tactically from stagnant markets to more active ones

-- And more generally, enabling the continued globalization of functions and business activities
+- And more generally, enabling the continued globalisation of functions and business activities

 For the individual: